elisilk/news-homepage/README.md

 Specific areas that the solution should be improved (known issues):

 - [Cards - Inclusive Components](https://inclusive-components.design/cards/) - Improve the card component, in particular, so that the entire card is interactive (on hover, focus, etc.).
+- Potentially animate the appearance of the mobile navigation menu.
+- Have the box-shadow for the sticky header appear only on the bottom side (not on the right and left side).

 More general ideas I want to consider: